Part VII

 Void Meditation can reveal that the infinite can feel intimate: the basis of experience itself.

-As mind quiets and ego loosens, you may sense the web from the inside: not as a concept, but as a lived field.
+As mind quiets and ego loosens, you may sense the web from the inside: a silent ground where the whole seems present in every point.

 Safety Litmus: The Void vs. Dissociation